mbloski/discordproxy/README.md

 2. ensure the web browser ignores certificate errors, i.e. Chromium must be run with `--ignore-certificate-errors`
 3. update the HOSTS file
 4. navigate to discordapp.com as usual
+Note: the browser client uses JSON data format in communication with server.
+The proxy must be initialized with JSON mode: `DiscordProxy.new 443, "104.16.60.37", 443, :json`

 ## Features
 1. `!ding` - responds with uptime notice